quinhill/movietracker/README.md

 MovieTracker is an app that allows users to see what is currently playing and add movies they would like to see to their favorites.

-For this project, we made a fetch call to receive the data from an API hosted by www.themoviedb.org.
+For this project, we made a fetch call to receive the data of currently playing movies from an API hosted by www.themoviedb.org.

 Although the app is on too low a scale to require it, we used this project to familiarize ourselves with React-Redux, also implementing React-Router for the first time.

-MovieTracker works with a locally hosted backend, to allow for users to create an account and store favorites.
+MovieTracker works with a locally hosted backend, to allow for users to create an account and store/remove their favorites.
 This data is then retrievable on sign in.

 ### Requirements to Run MovieTracker